 Locally, the Phulaich festival is also called Ookayand Festival or Ukyam Festival.
-The letters oo in Ookyand means flowers and kyand means festival.
+The letters oo in Ookyand mean flowers and Kyand means festival.
 Thus, it is known as the festival of flowers.

-One major reason to celebrate the Phulaich festival is to honour the deceased.
+One major reason to celebrate the Phulaich festival is to honor the deceased.
 It is done so by offering them food items like wine and rice.
-People also head to Dhangaspa family house for paying respect to their family members.
-With the passage of time, this festival has garnered quite a name for itself and so one can witness a huge amount of tourist gathering, who especially come to witness this incredible cultural spectacle.
+People also head to the Dhangaspa family house for paying respect to their family members.
+With the passage of time, this festival has garnered quite a name for itself and so one can witness a huge amount of tourist gatherings, who especially come to witness this incredible cultural spectacle.

-The traditions of Phulaich Festival is certainly its major and the best attraction.
+The traditions of the Phulaich Festival are certainly its major and the best attraction of Himachal Pradesh.
 With the dawn of the 16th day of Bhado month, ten people belonging to the Rajput tribe are sent to the high hills with the instruction of picking the best flowers of the season.
-These ten people then spend the next full two days in their search of the best flowers.
+These ten people then spend the next full two days in their search for the best flowers.

 On the 18th day, these people return with their exotic collection of flowers.
 It is believed that the people who take part in this tradition for the first time tend to feel a sense of dizziness.
-After their return, the night is spent in revelling around.
+After their return, the night is spent reveling around.

-Air.
-The nearest airport is Shimla Airport at Jubbarhatti to reach Kinnaur District.
-After reaching Jubbarhatti, you can take a bus or hire a cab to reach the Kinnaur district.
+The nearest airport is Shimla Airport (SLV) situated about 200-250 km away.
+It is recommended to take connecting flights via Delhi to reach here.
+From the airport, you can take a bus or hire a cab to reach the Kinnaur district.